emluque/dscache/simulation/readme.md

     Number of keys to be used.

-      Considering each key may take a paylod from 5000 to 10000 chars, the number of possible keys deterimines the total size of all cacheable elements.
+      Considering each key may take a paylod from 5000 to 10000 chars, the number of possible keys determines the total size of all cacheable elements.
 Which combined with dsMaxSize (the size of the cache) will deterimine get failure rate.